NO REGRETS: THE MUSIC AND SPIRIT OF BILLIE HOLIDAY

 The focus throughout will be on Holiday's singular musical artistry, her independent spirit, how her unique approach to her music became one of the strongest influences in the evolution of jazz, and how she continues to influence performers today.

-No Regrets is produced by award-winning NPR veteran Steve Robinson who has been creating, producing and developing radio programming for over 50 years.
+No Regrets is produced by public radio veteran Steve Robinson who has been creating, producing and developing radio programming for over 50 years.

 It is written by renowned jazz journalist Willard Jenkins (Down Beat, Jazz Times, Inside Arts, All About Jazz).